 I hope that David will come out with a new graphic that is all his own soon.

+This fantasy comic book puts the spotlight on aging evil.
+We have three stories which explore the ailing body refusing to cooperate or that keeps going on doing the evils of their perpetrator.
+I guess this is looking at age in a different light: it's not because you are old that you are toothless.
+It isn't because you age that you cool down.
 The illustrations were very well done, but felt very cold, not only because of the tone - the book is in dark grey and pastel blues, but also because everything felt like it was drawn on screen.
 For some reason it put me off, I think I would have liked them to feel a little more organic, because we are seeing biology at work.
 For some reason, it created a bit of a dissonance for me as I was reading, it just looked too neat and clean.

 My thanks to both NetGalley and the publisher W. W. Norton & Company for an advanced copy of this graphic novel collection by an illustrator who has been touching people with his art for many years.